Duolop/.github/profile/README.md

 Duolop is a relationship app for two people in love.
 Explore the limitless bound of your relationship with our private chat, shared gallery, audio calls, video calls and much more.

+All of your personal data including messages, images, videos and calls are encrypted and secured from outside access.

 Visit us:  <https://www.duolop.com>